cozy/cozy-client-js/docs/index.md

 - **limit** : maximum number of results
 - **skip** : ignore the first x results (pagination)

-Results will be returned in order acording to the index.
+Results will be returned in order according to the index.

 **Warning** Complex mango queries are not, and may never be compatible with **v2**